SAAAPA Origins and Structure

 This group’s efforts provide a shining example of what can be accomplished when people want to make a difference and work together to accomplish a goal.
 The funds they produced will provide college scholarship assistance for local Jackson County youth forever in memory of a 17 year old 4-Her who touched the lives of so many in her community during her short life.
 Please see Our Community Foundation’s Facebook Page for more event information and photos.

-First year students Sarah Hathaway, Jenny Daubert and Christine Widgren (pictured from left to right), took advantage of their time off to educate others about the PA profession.
-During Christmas break, they visited Parkersburg South High School to give a presentation to the students in a medical skills course.
+Sarah Hathaway, Jenny Daubert and Christine Widgren (pictured from left to right), took advantage of their time off to educate others about the PA profession.
+During Christmas break 2012, they visited Parkersburg South High School to give a presentation to the students in a medical skills course.
 With this presentation being a success, the program plans on doing future presentations at other high schools and colleges throughout the spring semester.